 Balkan Bazaar at Autumn Leaves, Nashville 2009

 How did our Balkan Bazaar folk shop evolve?
-For years we collected authentic Balkan and Bulgarian costumes, artifacts, things ethnic and interesting.
-When these treasures overflowed our closets and the guest room, we offered some to our friends and fellow folk dancers through a small exhibit at a folk festival.
+For years we collected authentic Balkan and Bulgarian costumes, artifacts, ethnic and interesting things.
+When the treasures overflowed our closets and the guest room, we offered some to our friends and fellow folk dancers in a small exhibit at a folk festival.
 People loved and bought our stuff!

 In 1989, Richie and I began having weekend sales in Dick Shapiro's folk dance barn.
 We named our business Organization Promoting Ethnic Tradition, which was too long to fit on a banner.
 We shortened it to OPET Folk Shop.
 After years of confusion about OPET, OPEC, oil prices, etc, we changed our name to Balkan Bazaar.
 OPET is a fond memory, but please don't make your check payable to it!

 OPET gas station - sadly, not ours - in Sofia